Rahul Says 'Vote Chori' An Attack On Foundational Idea Of 'One Man, One Vote', Demands Digital Voter Rolls

 He also released the mobile number and website details for people to join the fight to support his demand, and said: “Join us and support our demand – visit votechori.in/ecdemand or give a missed call on 9650003420.
 This fight is to protect our democracy.”

-Rahul Gandhi on August 7, alleged a massive level vote theft during 2024 Lok Sabha polls and shared a presentation giving proof of his claims.
+Rahul Gandhi, on August 7, alleged massive-level vote theft during the 2024 Lok Sabha polls and shared a presentation giving proof of his claims.

 Rahul Gandhi had explained that there were 1,00,250 votes stolen in the Mahadevapura assembly in Karnataka.